wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 #### Venue + Booking Details
 Date: was Wednesday 1 April 2020, 8pm
 Venue: was <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: were Pay What You Decide — we're awaiting information for ticket holders who donated £5 when they booked.
+Tickets: were Pay What You Decide — if you donated £5 when you booked a ticket The Lowry will be in touch in due course.
 Box Office tel: 0161 876 2000 (The Lowry)

 #### Access Information